Po Lam

-Po Lam (Chinese: 寶琳 or 寶林) is a neighbourhood in northern Tseung Kwan O, Kowloon.
+Po Lam (Chinese: 寶琳 or 寶林) is a neighbourhood in northern Tseung Kwan O, New Territories, Hong Kong.
 An MTR station with the same name, Tseung Kwan O Village, Yau Yue Wan Village, King Lam Estate, and Po Lam Estate are located there.

 Name

 Po Lam is named after one of the first roads in Tseung Kwan O, the Po Lam Road, whose name was taken from the Chinese translation of the first name of Barbara B. Whitener (寶琳), Rev. Sterling H. Whitener's wife.
 Rev. Whitener was a missionary based at the Haven of Hope Tuberculosis Sanatorium (now Haven of Hope Hospital) at the time.
 When Po Lam Estate was under planning, it was named "寶林邨", with a different second character but pronounced in the same way.
 The Po Lam MTR station, on the contrary, used "琳".
 Government documents have used both names, referring to the area as "寶琳" in a brochure issued by the Planning Department, but also using "林" for the Po Lam Sports Centre within Po Lam Estate.
 Residents generally use both name interchangeably.